geotools/geotools/docs/user/library/data/geopackage.rst

 Using GeoPackage Extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GeoPackage specification is modular using the concepts of extensions to support additional functionality.
+The GeoPackage specification is modular using the concepts of extensions to support additional functionality:

 * ``GeoPkgExtension`` - base class for geopackage extensions
 * ``GeoPkgExtensionFactory`` - used to advertise additional extensions provided by client code